MarkWarneke/markwarneke.github.io/_posts/2020-04-02-Clone-AzureAd-Service-Principal.md

 If this setting is set to **`No`** you need to make sure your current user has at least the `Application developer` Azure AD role, for more information about Azure AD roles visit [roles and administrators](https://aad.portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RolesAndAdministrators).

-> Application developer: Users in this role will continue to be able to register app registrations even if the Global Admin has turned off the tenant level switch for "Users can register apps".
+> **Application developer**: Users in this role will continue to be able to register app registrations even if the Global Admin has turned off the tenant level switch for "Users can register apps".

-Using the `Application developer` role for the next steps will require an additional admin to consent to the following mandatory changes to the service principal.
-Make sure you have an account with `Application administrator` role available in order to create a Clone Service Principal (more on that later, see [Application Permissions](#application-permissions)).
+Using the `Application developer` role for the next steps will require an additional admin to consent to the following mandatory changes to the service principal permissions.
+Make sure user with `Application administrator` role is available in order to create the *Clone Service Principal* in [Application Permissions](#application-permissions)).

 If "User can register apps" is set to `No`.
 Make sure to also assign the role `Application developer` to the newly created service principal.
-Furthermore, the service principal needs to be granted explicit permissions on the API `Microsoft Graph` and `Azure Active Directory Graph` (more on that later, see [API Permissions](#api-permissions)).
+Furthermore, the service principal needs to be granted explicit permissions on the API `Microsoft Graph` and `Azure Active Directory Graph` (see [API Permissions](#api-permissions)).

 ### Locate the service principal